21371 customer reviews

 Fixin, a must-visit appellation

 The Fixin AOC is a municipal appellation within the Côte de Nuits wine region in Côte-d’Or, covering the municipalities of Fixin and Brochon, and has been recognized since 1936.
 This appellation includes five climats classified as Fixin Premier Cru.
-Wines from Fixin are also eligible for the Côte de Nuits-Villages appellation.
+Fixin wines are also eligible for the Côte de Nuits-Villages appellation.

 The reputation of Burgundy wines is well established, and the Côte de Nuits, which stretches from the outskirts of Dijon to Nuits-Saint-Georges, is home to the greatest red wine appellations.
 But if Fixin isn’t among the most famous names, it’s because its prestigious neighbor, Gevrey-Chambertin, has long overshadowed it.
-Yet it’s high time to discover this appellation.
+Yet it is high time to discover this appellation.

 A low-key appellation